 WOT Speed.
 With the twin 1,136-hp Caterpillar C18s turning 31 x 41 Veem propellers through a 1.97:1 reduction, we reached our top speed of 33.5 knots at 2330 rpm.
 Cruise performance is fairly linear, meaning the slower the boat goes, the farther she can go.

 At the CAT recommended cruise setting of 80% load, we were at 2000 rpm and 26.4 knots.
 At that speed, the 92.5 gph fuel burn translated into a range of 282.5 nautical miles.
 Drop her down to a 10-knot displacement speed and the range opens up to over 713 miles.
 All of course while still holding back a 10% reserve of the boat’s 1,100-gallon (4,163.8 L) total fuel capacity.

 The handling characteristics of the 650 Express are much like a typical motoryacht.
 Nothing happens fast, nor should it.
 Everything is graceful and comfortable and the more I drove her the more I liked her.
 She has sporty handling and is very responsive to the helm.

-In turns she rolls an easy 7-degrees into the turn, and notice how she drops her shoulder into the turn.
+In turns, she rolls an easy 7 degrees into the turn and notice how she drops her shoulder into the turn.
 This normally causes a lot of drag but we only lost 2 knots.
 And even with all of this responsiveness, she never gets uncomfortable for even the most land-based guests onboard.
-Of course we had flat-calm conditions on Lake Ontario, so we can make no comments on rough-weather handling of this boat, but she slices convincingly through the wake of our camera boat for what that’s worth.
+Of course, we had flat-calm conditions on Lake Ontario, so we can make no comments on the rough-weather handling of this boat, but she slices convincingly through the wake of our camera boat for what that’s worth.